 +34 93 428 07 77

-The assessment will be based on participation and work developed by students in the different modules as well as on the outcome of their MFP, which should apply the knowledge acquired during the master.
+The assessment will be based on participation and work developed by students in the different modules as well as on the outcome of their final project, which should apply the knowledge acquired during the master's.